Evan2790/columbia_fintech/Challenges/.ipynb_checkpoints/Challenge_1_JPMCoin-checkpoint.md

 * How did the idea for the company (or project) come about?

-    -The JPMCoin project was started in 2019 under the Onyx umbrella.
+    -The JPMCoin project was started in 2019 under the Onxy umbrella.

 * How is the company funded?
 How much funding have they received?

     -The project is funded by the company and is apart of the $12 billion tech investment budget.
-Reference: [Technology Investment](https://www.jpmorganchase.com/news-stories/tech-investment-could-disrupt-banking)

 ## Business Activities

 * What specific financial problem is the company or project trying to solve?

     -The company is attempting to make a digital system to move money and information around the world on the basis of a blockchain ecosystem.
-This system would allow for real-time settlements and 24/7 availability.
-This would allow banks to cut operation costs in settlement operations and allow transactions to flow continuously instead of being interrupted after the close of the markets.
-Reference: [Onyx coin system](https://www.jpmorgan.com/onyx/coin-system)

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?